jannikmi/timezonefinder/README.rst

-This is a fast and lightweight python package for looking up the corresponding timezone for given coordinates on earth entirely offline.
+This is a python package for looking up the corresponding timezone for given coordinates on earth entirely offline.

 Quick Guide: